Samed Yeşil: KFC Uerdingen 05

 On 3 September 2018, Yeşil returned to Germany joining KFC Uerdingen 05 after not signing a new contract with Panionios.
 He left the club on 1 July 2019 after the expiry of his contract having played just 10 minutes of first team football in his two appearances for the club.
 After failing to find a new club in the summer transfer window, he trained with German 5th division club TSV Meerbusch in order to maintain his fitness.

 Ankara Demirspor

 On 26 December 2019, Yeşil signed for Turkish third division club Ankara Demirspor on a free transfer.

 FC Homburg

 Yeşil moved to Regionalliga West side VfB Homberg in October 2020.

+In August 2023, he was playing for Kreisliga A side CSV Marathon.
+After a great start to the season with Marathon where he had scored 28 goals by April 2024, it was announced he would be joining ATS Krefeld for the following season.
+He finished his spell with Marathon with 44 goals in 27 games.

+ATS Krefeld

+In 2024-25 season he scored 95 league goals for ATS.

 International career

 Yeşil is Turkish-German.
 He has played for the German U-19 team.
 He is eligible to play for both the German and Turkish national teams at senior level.
 Until now, he has not decided for which national team he is going to play for.
 According to Turkish media, his former teammate Nuri Şahin who is also Turkish-German and a Turkish international, tried to convince him to choose the Turkish national team.
-Turkish national team head coach Fatih Terim wanted him in the Turkish national team.
+Turkish national team head coach Fatih Terim wanted him to play for Turkey.